 There are already over 1 billion pets worldwide, with ownership growing amongst millennials.
 Some pets need more attention than others, so there could be pet-care opportunities in your area.
-Dog walking or grooming are popular but there are other opportunities, such as caring for pets in their home when owners are away on holiday.
+Dog walking or grooming are popular but there are other opportunities, such as caring for pets in their home when owners are away on vacation.
 You could also retail pet accessories as part of your business.

 Podcasting can be a lot of fun and may even generate income.
 Just be aware that there are already thousands of great podcasts out there and many are done by media pros.
 Your best bet may be to find a niche topic where you can offer really valuable insights, then use your podcast to sell extra training or educational resources.
 In this respect, podcasting may end up being more of a marketing platform than a business.